DaveTrev/Rock-Paper-Scissors-v2/README.md

 * Onclick="reset()" on index.html is not causing any error or undeclared issue in the JS file.
 * Area for user name entry moves slightly depending on text entered, Possible fix in justifying position of the text area.
 When I have more time I will return to fix this issue
 * Display on a simulated Samsung Galaxy Fold, is poor as the icons display in a vertical column, a media query is needed to solve this issue
 * Footer floating on mobile view - Last minute bug, dont have time to fix before submission.
-Will return to fix asap
+Changed Css to position footer but not happy with placement

 ## Credits